jbms/sphinx-immaterial/docs/keys.rst

 This pre-requisite does not mean Markdown support is enabled.
 However, this extension does import the ``pymdownx.keymap_db`` module to use for the `keys_map` option's defaults.

-To use this extension, the pymdownx package needs to be installed.
+To use this extension, the `pymdown-extensions
+<https://pypi.org/project/pymdown-extensions/>`__ package needs to be installed.
+You can either add it as a dependency directly, or depend on the ``keys`` optional feature of this package:

 .. code-block:: shell

-    python -m pip install pymdown-extensions
+    python -m pip install sphinx-immaterial[keys]

-And be sure to include the extension in your conf.py file.
+And be sure to include the extension in your :file:`conf.py` file.

 .. code-block:: python